jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 ### run_study
-This is the main script that creates a specified number of topic models, evaluates each and creates a report of the results.
+This is the main script that creates `iters` number of topic models, evaluates each and creates a report of the results.
 After the data is read in and parameters defined, the two functions below handle the rest of the work.

 `model_topics_in_batch` trains the models, calculates topic coherence for each topic, and adds the results from each run to `result_df`.
 ~~~